camptocamp/c2cgeoportal/doc/integrator/create_application.rst

 If you already have a c2cgeoportal application installed, and if that application uses a version of c2cgeoportal that fits you, then you don't need to install c2cgeoportal again.
-Instead, you can use the version of c2cgeoportal that is already alongside the existing c2cgeoportal application (in the ``buildout/eggs`` directory).
+Instead, you can use the version of c2cgeoportal that is already alongside the existing c2cgeoportal application.

 .. note::